COMPARE TO OTHER COMPONENTS

 End Sub

-Here, an existing Excel workbook gets loaded and exported to PDF and HTML formats.
-You will also notice the "Evaluation Warnings" in both formats.
+An existing Excel workbook is loaded and exported to PDF and HTML formats.
+Note the "Evaluation Warnings" in both formats.

-The following code demonstrates how to export an Excel file to an XML or a JSON file with IronXL.
-Add the following code:
+The following code demonstrates how to export an Excel file to an XML or a JSON file with IronXL:

 using IronXL;